zarxor/simple-sass-grid/readme.md

 Just open ``` examples/index.html ``` in your favorite browser to test the  ``` dist/grid.min.css ``` file.

 # Source #
-The source can be found [here](https://bitbucket.org/zarx/simple-sass-grid)
+The source can be found [here at github](https://github.com/zarxor/simple-sass-grid)